obiwanjacobi/Zsharp/docs/lexical/identifiers.md

 - All other letters match (case insensitive)
 - `_` are ignored (removed) when comparing.

+> TBD: exclude function names from having to match case of first letter of function name?
+That would allow for fully adapting your own naming conventions - at least for functions.
+Types still have to start with a capital first char.

 ### Discard

 Using a discard `_` in an identifier is ignored during matching.